bytadaniel/clickhouse-ts/README.md

 ## *How can I insert in-memory batches?
 Starting from version 2.0.0 [the caching module](https://www.npmjs.com/package/clickcache) should be imported separately.
-This is because clickcache package, like clickhouse-ts, is going to be part of the Node.js my Clickhouse ecosystem.
+This is because clickcache package, like clickhouse-ts, is going to be part of my Clickhouse Node.js ecosystem.
 In addition, it planned to introduce [data validation](https://www.npmjs.com/package/chvalid), as in Joi and model generation, as in mongodb/mongoose.

 ## Usage